When and Why Should You Choose a Langstroth Hive?

 Foundations and Frames

 The Langstroth hive started out as a foundationless hive.
 Without a foundation, the bees get to draw their comb as they like, similar to the way they do in nature.
-Over the years, however, buying frames with foundation have become popular.
+Over the years, however, buying frames with foundations have become popular.

-When using a frame with foundation, the “pattern” of the comb is already made for the bees.
+When using a frame with a foundation, the “pattern” of the comb is already made for the bees.
 All the bees will have to do is build their comb around the foundation.
 This is quicker than if they had to draw it from scratch.